antimeat/amphitrite/README.md

 **update_sites.py**:

 -   Utility functions for initializing or updating the database.
+Used by save_config.py

 **watchdog.sh**: